Schubert puzzles and integrability I: invariant trilinear forms: Introduction

-A \defn{Grassmannian puzzle of size $n$} is a size $n$ triangle (oriented like $\Delta$) decomposed into $n^2$ puzzle pieces, whose boundary labels are only $0$ or $1$, not $10$.
-For example, here are the two puzzles whose NW and NE boundaries are both labeled $0,1,0,1$:
+A \defn{Grassmannian puzzle of size $n$} is a size $n$ triangle (oriented like $\Deltatri$) decomposed into $n^2$ puzzle pieces, whose boundary labels are only $0$ or $1$, not $10$.
+For example, here are the two puzzles whose NW and NE boundaries are both labeled $0,1,0,1$ left to right:

-The connection to \defn{Schubert calculus}, the study of the product of Schubert classes $\{S^\lambda\}$, is simple \cite{KTW}:
+The connection to \defn{Schubert calculus}, the study of the product of Schubert classes $\{S^\lambda\}$, is simple \cite{KTW-II}: